 The PhD and Postdoc mobility program is aimed at existing PhD students and postdocs in the partner network who want to initiate a collaboration with a Fellow or Member at another site.
 ELISE has a travel exchange fund to stimulate collaboration.
-The program will be launched in February 2021.

 Further information about the Mobility Funds will be availble here shortly.